richienagle/C8Y_REST/README.md

+Note2:
+- This is for python3.
+Python3 may likely installed on your computer, but if not follow installation instructions: https://www.python.org/
-Note:  This is for python3.
-The requests library will need to be added in order for this to run.
+- The Python 'requests' library (https://pypi.org/project/requests/2.7.0/) will need to be added in order for this to run.
+- A free trial can be started here https://www.softwareag.cloud/site/product/cumulocity-iot.html#/

 ### Directory Structure ###
 C8Y_REST/
 - C8Y_Demo.py
-customize info in lines 12-17 and execute:
+customize info in lines 12-17 for your Cumulocity tenant and device name.
-$ python3  C8Y_Demo.py
-if it's the first time, you must register the device name at https://<your tenant>.us.cumulocity.com/apps devicemanagement/index.html#/deviceregistration.
-Otherwise, a device.properties file will exist with device credentials
 - C8Y_Device.py
 Cumulocity device class, haddles registration, credentials, and externalId
 - HTTPHandle.py